Sara Dylan: Marriage to Bob Dylan

 Lownds and Dylan became romantically involved in 1964; soon afterwards, they moved into separate rooms in New York's Hotel Chelsea to be near one another.
-Dylan biographer Robert Shelton, who knew Bob and Sara in the mid-1960s, writes that Sara "had a Romany spirit, seeming to be wise beyond her years, knowledgeable about magic, folklore and traditional wisdom".
+Dylan biographer Robert Shelton, who knew Dylan and Lownds in the mid-1960s, writes that Lownds "had a Romany spirit, seeming to be wise beyond her years, knowledgeable about magic, folklore and traditional wisdom".

 Author David Hajdu described her as "well read, a good conversationalist and better listener, resourceful, a quick study, and good hearted.
 She impressed some people as shy and quiet, others as supremely confident; either way, she appeared to do only what she felt needed to be done."

 In September 1965, Dylan commenced his first "electric" tour of the United States, backed by the Hawks.
-During a break in the tour, Dylan married Sara—now pregnant with Jesse Dylan—on November 22, 1965.
-According to Dylan biographer Howard Sounes, the wedding took place under an oak tree outside a judge's office on Long Island, and the only other participants were Albert Grossman and a maid of honor for Sara.
+During a break in the tour, Dylan married Lownds – now pregnant with Jesse Dylan—on November 22, 1965.
+According to Dylan biographer Howard Sounes, the wedding took place under an oak tree outside a judge's office on Long Island, and the only other participants were Albert Grossman and a maid of honor for Lownds.
 Robbie Robertson, who was playing lead guitar on the tour, has described in his memoir how he received a phone call that morning to accompany the couple to a courthouse on Long Island, and then to a reception hosted by Albert and Sally Grossman at the Algonquin Hotel.
 Some of Dylan's friends (including Ramblin' Jack Elliott) claim that, in conversation immediately after the event, Dylan denied that he was married.
 Journalist Nora Ephron first made the news public in the New York Post in February 1966 with the headline "Hush!
 Bob Dylan is wed."

-Bob and Sara had four children: Jesse, Anna, Samuel and Jakob.
+Dylan and Lownds (now Sara Dylan) had four children: Jesse, Anna, Samuel and Jakob.
 Dylan also adopted Maria, Sara's daughter from her first marriage.
 During these years of domestic stability, they lived in Woodstock in upstate New York.